LaurenQurashi/CV/README.md

 Makers Academy is a highly selective and incredibly intense 16 week bootcamp which transforms individuals into Junior Developers.
 Makers Academy equips students with an entire toolkit of skills for full stack web development, however a few technologies and practices which have focus on are:

-- OOP, TDD, MVC, DDD
+- Pair programming
-- Agile/XP
+- OOP best practices
+- All projects written using TDD
+- Agile development process and XP values
-- Ruby, Rails, JavaScript, SQL, HTML, CSS
+- Ruby, Rails, JavaScript, Sinatra
-- RSpec, Jasmine, Capybara
+- RSpec, Capybara, Jasmine
+- Git workflow
+- Travis CI
+- Heroku and AWS deployment
+- Code reviews

 #### Bangor University (September 2015 to July 2018)